 ExpressVPN has a knack for bypassing geo-blocking measures, including those used by Netflix or BBC iPlayer.
 You might want to include these streaming platforms in your Kodi collection and Express will let you do that.
 Finally, this VPN is compatible with many devices, and while it doesn’t have custom TV apps, it does have a router app.
 Running the VPN on your router will ensure the safety of your home connection and let you sidestep the stifling 3 simultaneous connections limit.

 Why isn’t it the best VPN for Kodi?
 A bit too expensive to justify for a very specific purpose.
 We’ll let you be the judge of that: ExpressVPN goes for $12.95 a month, $9.99 a month billed every 6 months, or $6.67 a month billed annually.

 Read our full ExpressVPN Review

 The margin separating TorGuard from the very best is so slim it might as well not be there.
-It’s very good for use with Kodi as well.
+It easily makes the best VPN for Kodi list as well.